fultonj/zed/hci/README.md

 1. Deploy OpenShift on a set of servers
 2. Deploy RHEL on a set of servers (minimum 3)
 3. Install Ceph on the RHEL systems from step 2
-4. Create OpenStack pools on Ceph cluster and export cephx/ceph.conf to OpenShift Ceph secreta
+4. Create OpenStack pools on Ceph cluster and export cephx/ceph.conf to an OpenShift Ceph secret
 5. Create CR to deploy OpenStack (which uses Ceph secret)
 6. Create CR to have AnsibleEE configure RHEL as Nova Compute